-Littered along the Kiewa River, Baranduda was a rural hamlet settled by German farm selectors (by way of South Australia).
-The pastoral runs were taken up in 1845, and the name Baranduda was derived from an Aboriginal expression meaning – oddly enough – water rat.
+Situated along the Kiewa River, Baranduda was a rural hamlet settled by German farm selectors (by way of South Australia).
+The pastoral runs were taken up in 1845, and the name Baranduda is thought to be derived from an Aboriginal expression relating to a swamp or water rat.

-Water brought settlers to graze cattle, which led to a prosperous dairy industry, and the well-wooded land at the base of the Baranduda Range saw the introduction of a sawmill, serving Wodonga with timber sleepers for railway construction.
+Water brought settlers to graze cattle, which led to a prosperous dairy industry.
+The well-wooded land at the base of the Baranduda Range saw the introduction of a sawmill, serving Wodonga with timber sleepers for railway construction.
 It would take 35 years for the population to warrant a school, and a further 32 years before an inter-denominational church would spring up.

 Despite its ideal location (near the Murray and the future Hume dam) and attempts by the Albury Wodonga Development Corporation (established in 1974) to create a satellite township with a projected population of 30,000 within 15 years, Baranduda remains a small town and one of the most idyllic hamlets of north east Victoria.